AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 For more information about creating schemas, read the [create schema tutorial.](/help/xdm/tutorials/create-schema-ui.md)

 There are four schema designs that are used for the re-engagement journey.
-Each schema requires specific fields to be set up, as well as some fields that are strongly suggested.
+Each schema requires specific fields to be set up, and some fields that are strongly suggested.

 #### Customer attributes schema

-The customer attributes schema is represented by a [!UICONTROL XDM Individual Profile] class, which includes the following field groups:
+The customer attributes schema is represented by an [!UICONTROL XDM Individual Profile] class, which includes the following field groups:

 +++Personal Contact Details (Field Group)